preservim/vim-pencil/README.markdown

 _The ‘autoformat’ feature affects *HardPencil* (hard line break) mode only._

-When editing formatted text, such as a table or code block, you won’t want autoformat to be enabled.
+When editing formatted text, such as a table or code block, autoformat will wreak havoc with the formatting.
+In these cases you will want to temporarily deactivate autoformat, such as with the `ManualPencil` or `ShiftPencil` commands described above.
+However, in most cases, you won’t need to do this.

-_pencil_ relies on highlight groups from the syntax definitions for the buffer’s filetype to determine the proper context for autoformat.
+_pencil_ will detect the syntax highlight group at the cursor position to determine whether or not autoformat should be activated.

-If autoformat is on, it will not be enabled when you enter insert mode on a line containing a blacklisted highlight group.
+If autoformat is on, it will be activated at the time you enter Insert mode provided that the syntax highlighting group at the cursor position is _not_ in the blacklist.
 The current blacklist is:

 ```vim
 let g:pencil#autoformat_blacklist = [